DarkSideMatters/MongoDB/README.md

 3. Who is are the most mentioned Twitter users? (not finished in java)

-4.Who are the most active Twitter users (top ten)?
+4. Who are the most active Twitter users (top ten)?
 Result:
 lost_dog, webwoke, tweetpet, SallytheShizzle, VioletsCRUK, mcraddictal, tsarnick, what_bugs_u, Karen230683, DarkPiano

 5. Who are the five grumpiest(1) and five happiest(2)?
 Result(1):
-lizzyswims24
+lizzyswims24,
-alanarubi
+alanarubi,
-sarnwardhan
+sarnwardhan,
-lettherestdie
+lettherestdie,
 iverissc

 Result(2):
-adbillingsley
+adbillingsley,
-bobzipp
+bobzipp,
-sdancingsteph
+sdancingsteph,
-bpbabe
+bpbabe,
 RobFoxKerr